redpanda-data/connect/website/docs/guides/migration/v4/about.md

 In V3 the `pipeline.threads` field defaults to 1.
 If this field is explicitly set to `0` it will automatically match the number of CPUs on the host machine.
 In V4 this will change so that the default value of `pipeline.threads` is `-1`, where this value indicates we should match the number of host CPUs.
 A value of `0` will now throw a configuration error when set explicitly.

+## `http` processor and `http_client` output parallel by default

+The `http` processor and `http_client` output now execute message batch requests as parallel individual requests by default.
+This behaviour can be disabled by either explicitly sending batches as multipart requests by setting `batch_as_multipart` to `true`, or by placing the processor within a `for_each`.

+## `aws_lambda` processor parallel by default

+The `aws_lambda` processor now executes message batch requests in parallel.
+This can be disabled by placing the processor within a `for_each`.

 ## Processor Batch Behaviour Changes

 https://github.com/Jeffail/benthos/issues/408